absu5530/treelstm/README.md

 ### Random Search mode

-To run in `train-randomsearch` mode for the `bert+treelstm` model type with 10 random permutations of the hyperparameters with 10 epochs each, specify the parameters like so:
+To run in `train-randomsearch` mode for the `bert+treelstm` model type with 10 random permutations of the hyperparameters with 10 epochs each and early stopping after 3 epochs, specify the parameters like so:

 ```
-python3 train.py --model-type bert+treelstm --mode train-randomsearch --epochs 10 --permutations 10
+python3 train.py --model-type bert+treelstm --mode train-randomsearch --epochs 10 --permutations 10 --early-stopping 3
 ```

 No experiment name is required in `train-randomsearch` mode; it will be automatically constructed with the model type